 March 14, 2019

-Let us explain the key differences between Sage 50 and Sage 200, helping you gain a thorough understanding of both solutions in order for you to make a decision on which accounting software would best suit your business needs.
+As a leading Sage Strategic Partner, we will provide you with information about both products, helping you decide which system is best suited to your business needs.
+Allow us to explain the key differences between Sage 50 and Sage 200, helping you gain a thorough understanding of both solutions in order for you to make a decision on which accounting software would best suit your business..

-Aimed to suit the needs of smaller businesses with around 0-50 employees, Sage 50 offers a basic accounting software that allows you to manage cash flow, income, expenses and payments, create professional invoices, view dashboards and produce emails.
+Aimed to suit the needs of smaller businesses with around 1-50 employees, Sage 50 offers a basic accounting software that allows you to manage cash flow, income, expenses and payments, create professional invoices, view dashboards and produce reports.